 Click to contact our Houston lawyer today

-What If the ALR Hearing Does Not Go in My Favor?
+What If the ALR Hearing does Not Go in My Favor?

 According to State Office of Administrative Hearings (SOAH) guidelines, you do not have to accept losing your license without a fight.